mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   +theme.breakpoints.up('sm') // '@media (min-width:600px)'
   ```

-  You can use the [`theme-breakpoints` codemod](https://github.com/mui-org/material-ui/tree/HEAD/packages/material-ui-codemod#theme-breakpoints) for automatic migration of `theme.breakpoints`.
+  You can use the [`theme-breakpoints` codemod](https://github.com/mui-org/material-ui/tree/HEAD/packages/material-ui-codemod#theme-breakpoints) for automatic migration.

   The same should be done when using the `Hidden` component: